denniskuijs/openremote/docs/guides/ec2-decouple-data.md

 However, the current process is not ideal and causes some issues in certain cases.

 When changes are made to the `CloudFormation` templates, Amazon sometimes decides not to apply these changes to the existing infrastructure.
-Instead, the system chooses to completely remove and rebuild the infrastructure with the applied changes.
+Instead, Amazon chooses to completely remove and rebuild the infrastructure with the applied changes.
 This results in the loss of all data on the existing infrastructure, including data from the IoT platform.
 It is difficult to predict when Amazon will take this drastic measure.
 Sometimes this happens only with large changes, but even smaller modifications can lead to this outcome.
 Due to this uncertainty, the update process is considered risky.
 To prevent errors and potential data loss, OpenRemote has decided to perform the process manually.

 Before each update, a `snapshot` (backup) of the `virtual` machine is created.
 This snapshot contains both the IoT platform data and a copy of the operating system.
 If an issue occurs during or after the update, the `snapshot` can be quickly restored, resulting in minimal downtime for the customer.
 In this situation, no data is lost.